OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-24.md

 ## Joshua 24:27

 “See!” he said to all the people.
 “This stone will be a witness against us.
 It has heard all the words the Lord has said to us.
-It will be a witness against you if you are untrue to your God.”
+It will testify against you if you are untrue to your God.”

 ## Joshua 24:28

-Then Joshua dismissed the people, each to their own inheritance.
+Then Joshua sent the people away, each to their own inheritance.

 ---